MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Supported Azure data services

-The VNet data gateway can be used to connect securely to your data sources.
-There are a few different ways you can use the VNet to connect:
+The virtual network data gateway can be used to connect securely to your data sources.
+There are a few different ways you can use the virtual network to connect:

 1. Connecting to your private resources in Azure.
 For this scenario, you need to create a private endpoint and private DNS zone or service endpoints on your data source.
 2. Connecting to your private resources outside of Azure.
 For this scenario, you need to use Express Route and/or VPNs.